HimanshuR321/SoC-IITB-2025-Trackathon/Week5/README.md

 ## ✅ Pro Tips

 - Use [Tailwind Docs]((https://v3.tailwindcss.com/) — everything is searchable and example-rich
-- Don’t mix Tailwind and custom CSS unless absolutely needed
+- Don’t mix Tailwind and custom CSS unless needed in do or die case
 - Mobile-first, responsive design is super easy — practice it

 ---